berdfandrade/berdfandrade/README.md

 🇺🇸 I'm a independent full-stack developer who is building my version of the digital world, one step at a time.
 All coding projects are built from scratch, from planning and design to solving real-life problems with code.
 I apply the same attention to detail to my artistic projects.

-### 🧰 Liguagens e ferramentas / Languages and Tools
+### 🧰 Linguagens e ferramentas / Languages and Tools

 <img align="left" alt="HTML" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-plain.svg" />